travelgateX/documentation-site/content/hotel-x/howtos/quickstart/basicconcepts/search-single-mode.md

 +++
-title = "Search Single Mode & Multi Mode" pagetitle = "Search, Quote and Book" description = "Learn about Transactional Booking flow.
-Search, Quote and Confirm Reservation" icon = "fa-search-plus" weight = 3 alwaysopen = false
+title = "Single Mode & Multi Mode" pagetitle = "Single Mode & Multi Mode" description = "Learn about search Multi Mode" icon = "fa-search-plus" weight = 3 alwaysopen = false
 +++

-On this page you will learn about **Transactional Booking Flow** to Search, quote and confirm a reservation.
-You will also see the difference between the **Search Single Mode** VS **Search Multi Mode**.
+**Search Multi Mode** is one of the main features of Hotel-X, even if you can use **Search Multi Mode** in Hotel-X

 ## Search Single Mode